MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 ### Setting the API version

 If you receive a notification from Facebook about deprecation of a certain version of the Graph API, go to [Facebook developers page](https://developers.facebook.com).
-Navigate to your bot’s **App Settings** and go to **Settings > Advanced > Upgrade API version**, then switch **Upgrade All Calls** to 3.0.
+Navigate to your bot’s **App Settings** and go to **Settings > Advanced > Upgrade API version**, then switch **Upgrade All Calls** to a more recent version.

 ![API version upgrade](media/channels/fb-version-upgrade.png)